ladakh permit guide foreign riders 2026

 Can I ride a Delhi-rented motorcycle into Nubra Valley and Pangong Lake?

 Not as a commercial rental for those specific excursion zones.
 Indian law doesn’t prohibit it, but local union rules in Leh restrict commercially rented bikes registered outside Ladakh from operating in the off-highway restricted zones — Nubra, Turtuk, Pangong, Hanle, and Kargyok.
-You swap to a Leh-registered bike in Leh city.
-Stoneheadbikes arranges and pre-books this swap for you.
+The solution is the Leh bike swap, which Stoneheadbikes arranges and pre-books for you.

 How long does it take to get a Protected Area Permit in Leh?